beckyjackson/synbio-alignments/README.md

 python3 -m pip install -r requirements.txt
 ```

-Before running, you will need to mirror some of the files from the LBL server to your local machine:
+Before running, you will need to mirror some of the files from the LBL server to your local machine.
+This includes selecting the "best" reference genome from the available genomes in the master sample's `reference_genome` directory.
+This is done based on the ANI score compared to the Unicycler assembly.
+While there are other assembly FASTAs to use, the Unicycler assembly is always used in this process.
 ```
 make prepare
 ```